qkzk/fm/development.md

   - read only requires a ref: should be okay
   - update is done in status, should be okay
 - [x] don't pass users to preview, build them if needed in tree
-- [ ] tree: make a separate builder for nodes treelines
 - [ ] directory preview should just be a "directory" ?

 ## TODO